PES2UG23CS205/3D_generation/README.md

     IGNORE_WHEN_COPYING_START

 Use code with caution.
 Bash
 IGNORE_WHEN_COPYING_END

 Set Your Ngrok Token:

     Log in to your ngrok dashboard and copy your authentication token.

     In a new code cell, paste the following code and replace "YOUR_NGROK_AUTHTOKEN_HERE" with your actual token.
-The Python script will read this environment variable to authenticate with ngrok.
+The Python script will read this environment variable.

 Generated python

 import os
 os.environ['NGROK_AUTH_TOKEN'] = "YOUR_NGROK_AUTHTOKEN_HERE"

 IGNORE_WHEN_COPYING_START
 Use code with caution.
 Python
 IGNORE_WHEN_COPYING_END

 Run the Server: In a final code cell, run the main Python script.
 This will download the Shap-E model, start the FastAPI server, and print a public ngrok URL that you can use to access the API.
 Generated bash

 !python 3D_Model.py

 IGNORE_WHEN_COPYING_START

     Use code with caution.
 Bash
     IGNORE_WHEN_COPYING_END